-- High quality, personalised learning which involves pupils, builds on success, ensures progression, involves and informs parents; - Recognised and planned for social, emotional and academic learning with explicit feedback across the day, within the classroom alongside academic learning and during transitions and break times; - Use of Trauma Informed Schools' assessments captured at regular intervals enable a strategic response to individual, group and cohort development, and therefore plan next steps. - Programmes of PSHE, (Personal, Social, Health Education) and Citizenship are used to provide rich opportunities which are part of all areas of school life and learning; - Encourage children to manage their feelings and separate feelings and actions to enable thinking to take place between the two; - Enable children to take responsibility for themselves and their actions in age appropriate ways; - Reflect on incidents (where behaviour choices are made that are against the Trust's agreed expectations) as an opportunity for learning, both for pupils involved and for adults planning next steps; - Where need is identified for structured, tailored, group and individual programmes, creative activities and outdoor learning to be incorporated into action plans;
+- High quality, personalised learning which involves pupils, builds on success, ensures progression, involves and informs parents. - Recognised and planned for social, emotional and academic learning with explicit feedback across the day, within the classroom alongside academic learning and during transitions and break times. - Programmes of PSHE, (Personal, Social, Health Education) and Citizenship are used to provide rich opportunities which are part of all areas of school life and learning. - Encourage children to manage their feelings and separate feelings and actions to enable thinking to take place between the two. - Enable children to take responsibility for themselves and their actions in age-appropriate ways. - Reflect on incidents (where behaviour choices are made that are against our School's agreed expectations) as an opportunity for learning, both for pupils involved and for adults planning next steps. - Where need is identified for structured, tailored, group and individual programmes, creative activities and outdoor learning to be incorporated into action plans. - Any plan of action is agreed and shared in a working partnership with parents and carers.

-- Any plan of action is agreed and shared in a working partnership with parents and carers; - Individuals with SEN to be recognised within the behaviour systems with appropriate scaffolded support to ensure they can manage within boundaries that are recognised as fair and consistent for all. - The way that the school reinforces positive behaviour choices to be based on positive, clear and consistent responses within boundaries that offer safe containment; - Supporting pupils appropriately may require adults to develop and employ new skills and/or strategies; - Pupils need to know explicitly what behaviour is expected in different circumstances; - The consequences for appropriate and inappropriate behaviour choices to be agreed and known to all involved; - Using Fixed Term Internal or External Suspensions may be used as part of a positive behaviour approach; - Adults to be observant, open and inclusive, act as role models, particularly in how respect is shown, and co-regulators as needed; - The school will reward positive behaviour, challenge inappropriate behaviour and set achievable targets for development; - The school will teach beyond its statutory requirements in relation to the RSE expectations so that children know and understand how to build positive and safe relationships with others; - The school's expectations around behaviour, rewards, sanctions and opportunities for pupil roles and responsibilities are revisited, reviewed at regular intervals and agreed by all.
+- Individuals with SEN to be recognised within the behaviour systems with appropriate, scaffolded support to ensure they can manage within boundaries that are recognised as fair and consistent for all. - The way that the school reinforces positive behaviour choices to be based on positive, clear and consistent responses within boundaries that offer safe containment. - Supporting pupils appropriately may require adults to develop and employ new skills and/or strategies. - Pupils need to know explicitly what behaviour is expected in different circumstances. - The consequences for appropriate and inappropriate behaviour choices to be agreed and known to all involved. - Using Fixed Term Internal or External Exclusions may be used as part of a positive behaviour approach. - Adults to be observant, open and inclusive, act as role models, particularly in how respect is shown, and co-regulators as needed. - The school will reward positive behaviour, challenge inappropriate behaviour and set achievable targets for development. - The school will teach beyond its statutory requirements in relation to the RSE expectations so that children know and understand how to build positive and safe relationships with others. - The school's expectations around behaviour, rewards, sanctions and opportunities for pupil roles and responsibilities are revisited, reviewed at regular intervals and agreed by all.